Bryce Canyon Ultras

 Pacers must register with the race on Thursday, or Friday morning before the race starts.
 There is no cost to register a pacer.
 Runners will be able to register their pacer(s) when checking in.
 Runners may register multiple pacers for the event, but each runner will be issued a single PACER bib and is allowed only one pacer at a time on course.
 Pacers must have their PACER bib visible at all times.

-Pacers will be able to join their runner at two locations:
+100 Miler Pacers will be able to join their runner at the following aid stations:

 Pacers will need to drive themselves to these aid stations to join their runner.